Table of Contents

 - See your dentist twice a year to have your teeth cleaned.

 If you can’t get rid of bad breath on your own, see your family doctor to find out if a more serious problem is causing it.
+Bad breath may be a sign of a health problem.
+Sinus infections, chronic lung infections, liver or kidney diseases, and diabetes are some health conditions that may cause bad breath.

 - What is causing my bad breath?